 It’s also a good idea to customize your resume for each application, including your objective and qualifications, as it could increase your chances of getting the researcher’s attention.

 If the researcher agrees to be your supervisor and you decide to work together, you have two options:

-The Collaborative Program in Resuscitation Sciences (CPRS) trains graduate students pursuing research in the optimal care of the acutely ill and injured patient.
+The Collaborative Specialization in Resuscitation Sciences (CSRS) trains graduate students pursuing research in the optimal care of the acutely ill and injured patient.
 It helps develop leaders in the discipline who will supervise others providing this level of scientific inquiry.

-To find out how to apply to the Collaborative Program in Resuscitation Science, visit the CPRS website.
+To find out how to apply to the Collaborative Specialization in Resuscitation Science, visit the CSRS website.